tanaydin/pimcore-boilerplate/README.md

 * Build process should be aware of mysql initialization status
 * Build script should stop and clean up if something goes wrong
-* Not all container configuration is synchronized with `.env` (like apache's virtual host)
+* Not all container configuration is synchronized with `.env`
 * Pimcore complains about missing email settings
 * Redis is not configured as the default Pimcore cache